Attackers: History

 Attackers started as an independent ("indie") studio but is now one of the companies that make up the large AV group, the Hokuto Corporation, which distributes Attackers video products through their DMM website.
 The Attackers studio released its first four videos (with themes of sexual violence and rape) in February 1997 on the Shark label numbered SHK-001 to SHK-004.
 Among early Attackers stars performing on the Shark label in the late 1990s were AV Idols Sally Yoshino, Kyōko Kazama and Yuri Komuro.

-The studio also started another imprint, Idea Pocket, to market its softer Angel series of cosplay videos which were first released in December 1998 including one, Angel 9, which starred Sally Yoshino.
-Idea Pocket later split off to become an independent company, moving on to produce over 6000 movies.
+The studio also started another imprint, IdeaPocket, to market its softer Angel series of cosplay videos which were first released in December 1998 including one, Angel 9, which starred Sally Yoshino.
+IdeaPocket later split off to become an independent company, moving on to produce over 6000 movies.

 The company specializes in videos portraying simulated rape, torture and bondage.
 The two main bondage genre labels are Jabaku (蛇縛) and Ryubaku (龍縛).
 The Jabaku series often stars well-known actresses and uses high production values and elaborate sets.
 The emphasis is on bondage and gagging with some light S&M. The Ryubaku label was introduced in 2000 as a softer version of the Jabaku line with more consensual action and fantasy role-playing.